ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 2. [The easy way (usig a generator)](#the-easy-way)

 ## The Hard Way
 I do not recommend this to everyone.
-This requires some CSS skills to troubleshoot issues that you may come across.
+This requires some CSS skills to troubleshoot the issues you may come across.

 ### Step 1: Localize Font awesome
 We cannot edit font served from CDN.
 So we should use font awesome locally.
 [Download fontawesome](http://fontawesome.io/#modal-download){: target="_blank" rel="nofollow"} here.
 Remove the font awesome CDN link from the head tag if you are using it.
-Go to http://fontawesome.io/ and download the latest version of fontawesome.
+Go to ``http://fontawesome.io/`` and download the latest version of fontawesome.
 Unzip and keep it in the website repository.
 In our case, the root of the repository.

 Call the css file which is inside font awesome css folder in the head tag like this.